circleci/circleci-docs/jekyll/_docs/language-ruby-on-rails.md

 ### Databases

-Circle manages all your database requirements, such as running your `rake` commands for creating, loading, and migrating your database.
+CircleCI manages all your database requirements, such as running your `rake` commands for creating, loading, and migrating your database.
 We have pre-installed more than a dozen databases and queues,